fbpx

-Outdoor Norway Team Is Ekstremsportveko 2022 Rafting Winner
+Outdoor Norway Team is the Ekstremsportveko 2022 rafting winner

 Outdoor Norway Rafting Team celebrates after their win at head to head!
 From left : Marcio Franco, Miro Korinek, Ruben Johansen & David da Silva